klamping/UIRegression/exercises/1-Wraith.md

 # Wraith

+## Goal
+Learn how to install, configure and run Wraith to capture page screenshots.

+## Introduction

 Wraith is a responsive screenshot comparison tool.
 It requires Ruby and Node, and is used to compare two versions of a website to check for visual regressions.

-## Goal
-Learn how to install, configure and run Wraith to capture page screenshots.

 ## Resources
 - https://github.com/BBC-News/wraith